-1) the name, place of residence or seat, postal address and status in proceedings, as well as particulars of the means of telecommunications of the appellant;

-2) the name of the court which entered the ruling appealed, the date of the ruling and the docket number of the administrative matter;

-3) the subject matter in respect of which or the person in respect of whom the ruling was made;

-4) a clearly stated application of the appellant, showing the scope within which he or she contests the ruling of the circuit court and the decision he or she seeks;

-5) reasons for the appeal against the ruling, including amongst other things the facts which support the claim and because of which, in the opinion of the appellant, the ruling under appeal is unlawful;

-6) particulars concerning the payment of the security in cassation;

-7) a list of the document appended to the appeal.
+- 1) the name, place of residence or seat, postal address and status in proceedings, as well as particulars of the means of telecommunications of the appellant; - 2) the name of the court which entered the order appealed, the date of the order and the docket number of the administrative matter: - 3) the subject matter in respect of which or the person in respect of whom the order was made; - 4) a clearly stated application of the appellant, showing the scope within which he or she contests the order of the circuit court and the decision he or she seeks; - 5) reasons for the appeal against the order, including amongst other things the facts which support the claim and because of which, in the opinion of the appellant, the order under appeal is unlawful; 6) [Repealed - RT I, 28.11.2017, 1 - entry into force 01.01.2018]; - 7) a list of the documents appended to the appeal.

+§ 2361.
+Deciding the acceptance of interlocutory appeal

+The Supreme Court decides the acceptance of an interlocutory appeal following the provisions of § 219 of this Code.
+The Supreme Court only accepts an interlocutory appeal against the order entered by the circuit court on consideration of an interlocutory appeal, or an interlocutory appeal that the law permits to consider by simplified procedure, if the decision of the Supreme Court in the matter holds importance from the point of view of uniform application of the law or of development of the law.
+The provision of the previous sentence does not apply in cases concerning appeals against orders on the grant or refusal of permission for an administrative measure.

 § 237.
-Abandonment of appeals against rulings
+Discontinuation of interlocutory appeals

-(1) The person who lodged the appeal against a ruling may abandon that appeal until the hearing of the matter is concluded, in the case of written proceedings until the expiration of the time-limit for the submission of declarations.
+(1) The person who lodged the interlocutory appeal may discontinue that appeal until the hearing of the matter is concluded, in the case of written procedure until the expiration of the time-limit for the submission of declarations.

-(2) The Supreme Court accepts abandonment of an appeal in a ruling by which it terminates proceedings on the appeal.
-In the case of abandonment of the appeal, the appellant may not lodge a new appeal against the ruling appealed.
+(2) The Supreme Court accepts discontinuation of an interlocutory appeal in an order by which it terminates proceedings on that appeal.
+In the case of discontinuation of the appeal, the appellant may not lodge a new interlocutory appeal against the order appealed.

 § 238.
-Determination of appeals
+Resolution of appeals

-(1) The Supreme Court arranges delivery of copies of the appeal and of any annexes to the appeal to participants of the proceedings and invites them to submit, or allows them to submit of their own initiative, a response to the appeal against the ruling, except in the case that the ruling does not affect the rights of the other participants of the proceedings.
+(1) The Supreme Court arranges service of copies of the appeal and of any annexes to the appeal on participants in proceedings and invites them to submit, or allows them to submit of their own initiative, a response to the interlocutory appeal, except in the case that the order appealed does not affect the rights of the other participants in proceedings.

-(2) The appeal against the ruling is heard by way of written proceedings; where necessarym the court may convene a court session.
-If the Supreme Court finds the appeal to be well founded, it annuls the ruling appealed and enters a new ruling, if this is possible.
-Where this is necessary, the Supreme Court returns the matter for a new hearing to the circuit court which entered the ruling, or to another circuit court.
-The Supreme Court may also annul any ruling entered in the matter by the administrative court and return the matter for a new hearing to the administrative court.

-(3) The ruling entered in the Supreme Court as a result of the hearing of the appeal is final.

-(4) Unless otherwise provided by law, the lodging of the appeal against a ruling does not suspend the execution of the contested ruling.
+- (2) An interlocutory appeal is considered by written procedure; where necessary, the court may hold a court session.
+If the Supreme Court finds the appeal to be well founded, it annuls the order appealed and enters a new order, if this is possible.
+Where this is necessary, the Supreme Court returns the matter for a new hearing to the circuit court which entered the order, or to another circuit court.
+The Supreme Court may also annul any order entered in the matter by the administrative court and return the matter for a new hearing to the administrative court - (3) The order entered in the Supreme Court as a result of the hearing of the appeal is final. - (4) Unless otherwise provided by law, the lodging of the interlocutory appeal does not suspend the execution of the contested order.